Consulate General of France, New York City: Before the consulate

 As historic partners, France and the United States have maintained ties of friendship and cooperation since the first days of the American nation.
 The first French consular representation was established in Philadelphia in 1778.
 As soon as 1783, a French consulate was founded in New York, the first consulate to be established in this city.
-Saint John de Crèvecoeur became the first consul.
+John Hector St. John de Crèvecœur became the first consul.
 However, very little information is available on the buildings that housed the consulate over the 18th centuries.

 During the First World War, the French consulate general in New York City was located at 8 Bridge Street, Manhattan.

 From 1933 to 1942, the consulate general of France was located at Rockefeller Center, at 640 Fifth Avenue.
 As prestigious as this address was, it was decided, in 1941, to acquire another building that could house the offices and residence of the consul.
 In 1942, 934 Fifth Avenue became French property.
 But it wasn’t until 1943, after Franco-American relationships were reestablished (following an interruption under the Vichy regime), that consular affairs resumed with the French resistance representatives.

 In keeping with the spirit of its founders, Charles E. Mitchell and his wife, who conceived the 934 as a place for culture, with an emphasis on literature and music, the consulate has perpetuated this tradition and welcomes, every year, numerous receptions involving the French community.
 The consulate hosts up to 150 events every year, including the monthly Conferences@934, which bring together French and American speakers.